 Obviously, it won’t help to tell a publisher who’s all over social media for the past 2 years that they need to understand the platforms.
 They probably do to a large degree.
 And it won’t help to mention to a print magazine the branding value of a print edition.
 They get that much.
 So it can be tough to know where to start without knowing their exact situation in great depth.

 There are four main points I can emphasize to anyone with definitive certainty on this topic.
-How to market an online magazine will start with a focus on one or more of the following:
+Learning how to market an online magazine will require a focus on one or more of the following:

 1) Customer & market data that solidifies competence in branding the audience and competing for targeted market share.
 This needs to be reviewed and updated every 6 months to stay fresh and effective in a digital world.